veny-lang/veny/compiler-core/README.md

 **Veny** is a modern, lightweight, object-oriented programming language inspired by Java and Go.
 It simplifies the Java programming experience by reducing boilerplate while preserving strong typing, classes, and methods.
-Lumina programs are compiled to executable code, combining ease of writing with high performance.
+Veny programs are compiled to executable code, combining ease of writing with high performance.

 ## ✨ Features